joriskampman/saxibot/logbook.md

 This is a logbook for the work done on the saxibot project.
+> ## wednesday, 23 july

+- watched video #12/22 titled: *Solving the problem EVERY robot has (with ros2_control)*
+- changed my code accordingly and tested that the gazebo is still working

+> ## tuesday, 22 july 2024
+Added the modeling via ROS2/Gazebo (humble) to the confluence page Got confirmation that the parts I ordered are approved by Abeje, only regarding the motors: 1 is in stock, the other will arrive in september.. nothing to do about that!

+[See this link](https://mechatronica.atlassian.net/wiki/spaces/SaxiBot/pages/3294527497/ROS2+and+Gazebo) for the Confluence subpage on ROS2 and Gazebo for the **humble** ros2 version, and the classis gazebo (version 11)

 > ## monday, 21 july 2024
 Some reading and ordering parts by myself outside of SMART: